01 Featured Wrist wearable · Staff · Governance · 0-to-1

 The structural challenges

 Being the sole content designer on a product this complex isn't just a workload problem — it's a structural one.
 Every content decision was also a cross-functional negotiation.
-Every string had a PM who owned it, an engineer who implemented it, a Legal partner who reviewed it, and a localization team who had to translate it.
+Every UI copy item had a PM who owned it, an engineer who implemented it, a Legal partner who reviewed it, and a localization team who had to translate it.

 The absence of a playbook was the hardest part.
 There was no prior art for how content should work on a wrist wearable at Meta.
 I was writing the rules while also executing against them — which meant every governance decision I made had to be defensible, documented, and durable enough to survive my absence.